has-c/has-c/README.md

 <sub>*Quote updated daily*</sub>

 <!-- DAILY QUOTE -->
-> The machine, like the sorcerer's apprentice, may well be on the way to getting out of human control.
+> Data alone is not enough.
+We need to teach machines to understand cause and effect.
 >
-> — *Norbert Wiener* (Mathematics)
+> — *Judea Pearl* (Computer Scientist)
 <!-- /DAILY QUOTE -->